smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::lacked the ability to::could not
 ::large numbers of::many
 ;::prior to::before
-::antibiotic for treatment::treatment
+;::antibiotic for treatment::treatment
 ::contributing factor::factor
 ::exactly identical::identical
 ::necessary prerequisite::prerequisite
 ::smooth to the touch::smooth
-::general consensus::consensus
+;::general consensus::consensus
 ;::costs a total of::costs
 ::reverted back::reverted
 ::in actual fact::in fact